 About Al Killen-Harvey, LCSW

-Al Killen-Harvey is the co-founder of The Harvey Institute, a training and consultation company whose mission is improving health care outcomes through integrating sexual health.
-For the past 26 years he has worked at the Chadwick Center for Children and Families at Rady Children’s Hospital where he currently serves as a trainer and technical advisor under several grants designed to improve Trauma Informed care in Child Welfare and Mental Health systems across the United States.
+Al Killen-Harvey has worked at the Chadwick Center at Rady Children’s Hospital for over 27 year as a practicing clinician, Clinical Improvement Coordinator, Reflective Supervisor and trainer and technical advisor under several grants designed to enhance Trauma Informed Care.
 A Licensed Clinical Social Worker and a past recipient of the San Diego County Child Abuse Coordinating Council’s “Unsung Hero” Award for his work with children who have been abused and/or neglected.
 And the co-founder of The Harvey Institute, a training and consultation company whose mission is improving health care outcomes through the integration of sexual health.